GonzagaRobotics/RoverControlSystem/README.md

 When changes are made to the contents of the `ros` directory, you will need to update the volume.

+Note: If you are deploying new code to the rover, you should run `sh deploy.sh` first.
+This will copy the latest code to the rover.

-First, make sure the container is running.
+First, make sure the container is running (but not doing anything).
 Then, run:

 ```bash
 sh update_ros.sh $TARGET